We manage a range of sustainability issues as part of our everyday business operations:

 - Community contribution

-While all of these sustainability issues are important, there are key focus areas and priorities that change over time.
+While all of these sustainability issues are important, our key focus areas and priorities change over time.

-To determine our most important sustainability issues for our 2017 financial year we conducted a survey asking participants to rate how important a range of existing and emerging sustainability issues are to BOQ.
-More than fifty per cent of BOQ’s broader leadership team participated in the survey along with a range of external stakeholders which included customers, suppliers, business partners, community partners, union leaders, analysts and investors.
-The results were validated by BOQ’s Chief Risk Officer.
+To determine the most important sustainability issues for our 2018 financial year, we conducted a survey asking participants to rate the importance of a range of existing and emerging sustainability issues are to BOQ.
+BOQ’s extended leadership team participated in the survey along with a range of external stakeholders including customers, suppliers, business partners, community partners, analysts and investors.

-This process determined the following seven key focus areas for the year ahead:
+This process identified four key themes that formed the basis of our sustainability focus areas for the year ahead:

-While diversity and inclusion wasn’t identified through consultation as one of our top sustainability issues, it has been added as seventh sustainability focus area for the year ahead because of its importance to our strategy.
+*While the survey did not identify diversity and inclusion as one of our top sustainability issues, it has been added as an additional sustainability focus area for the year ahead because of its importance to our strategy.

-Each of the above links provides more information on how we manage these sustainability issues.
-The way we manage these has visibility at the highest level with oversight from BOQ’s Board through the Risk Committee.
+Each of the above links provides more information on how we manage these sustainability focus areas.
 We monitor all of our sustainability issues on an ongoing basis, with the priority areas assessed on an annual basis.

 Material business risks

-Our sustainability priority areas include both material and non-material business risks, and should be considered alongside our material business risks outlined on page 16 of our 2016 Corporate Governance Statement.
+Our sustainability priority areas include both material and non-material business risks, and should be read alongside our material business risks outlined on page 18 of our 2017 Corporate Governance Statement.

 Our material business risks also include a number of social sustainability risks such as cyber security, compliance risk, operational risk and reputational risks.
-More information on how we’re managing these risks are available on page 16 of our Corporate Governance Statement and through our information security page and our ethics and business conduct page.
+More information on how we are managing these risks are available on page 18 of our Corporate Governance Statement and through the above sustainability focus area pages.

-While not all of our sustainability focus areas are considered material business risks, they concentrate on social sustainability issues where we have the greatest impact, for example through:
+While not all of the issues covered in our sustainability focus areas are considered material business risks, they concentrate on social sustainability issues where we have the greatest impact, for example through:

-We continue to manage our social sustainability issues by engaging with a number of stakeholders for ongoing feedback including regulators, customers and employees.
+We continue to manage our social sustainability issues through engagement with a number of stakeholders for ongoing feedback including customers, employees and regulators.
 Our sustainability framework provides more information on how we put customers at the heart of everything we do, operate with strong governance, create a place where our people love to work, engage with the communities we operate in, and responsibly manage our environmental impacts.
-Support we have provided for our various stakeholders over the past 12 months is also outlined in our 2016 sustainability scorecard.
+Support we have provided for our various stakeholders over the past 12 months is also outlined in our 2017 sustainability scorecard.

-In our 2016 Corporate Governance Statement we identify that we have no material exposure to environmental sustainability issues that compromise the health of the ecosystem in which we operate over the longer term.
-We have a limited physical footprint which includes an energy efficient head office.
-As a financial services provider, our primary function is gathering deposits from customers and lending to individuals and small businesses.
+In our 2017 Corporate Governance Statement we identify that we have no material exposure to environmental sustainability issues that would compromise the health of the ecosystem in which we operate over the longer term.
+Our physical footprint includes branches, support centres and an energy efficient head office and, as a financial services provider, the output of our own operations has limited direct environmental impacts.
+Our primary function is gathering deposits from and lending to customers.
 Our lending activities are guided by an Ecological Care and Sustainability Policy which strengthens controls when lending in a range of industries that have the potential for environmental impact.
-As at 31 August 2016, our direct commercial lending exposure to the mining industry was less than 1% of BOQ’s total loan portfolio.
+As at 31 August 2017 our direct commercial lending exposure to the mining industry was less than 1% of BOQ’s total loan portfolio.
 You can find out more about this on our approach to sustainable lending page.
-You can also find out more about some of our environmentally friendly initiatives on our environment sustainability page and our 2016 sustainability scorecard.
+You can also find out more about some of our environmentally friendly initiatives on our environment sustainability page and our 2017 sustainability scorecard.